juxor/afaq/markdown/secH4.md

 that exist between these groups (classes) and the relations of authority between them which the revolution is seeking to overthrow.
 As such, Engels critique totally misses the point.

+[‹ H.3 What are the myths of state socialism?](/afaq/secH3.html "Go to previous page" ) [up](/afaq/secHcon.html "Go to parent page" ) [H.5 What is
+vanguardism and why do anarchists reject it? ›](/afaq/secH5.html "Go to next page" )